pyokagan/pycsdl2/docs/api/audio.rst

    :type dev: :class:`SDL_AudioDevice`
    :param bool pause_on: If True, the audio device will be paused, otherwise
                          the audio device will be unpaused.

+.. function:: SDL_PauseAudio(pause_on)

+   Pause or unpause audio playback on the audio device.
+When the device is paused, silence will be written to the audio device and the audio callback is guaranteed to not be called.

+   Pausing state does not stack.
+Even if the device is paused several times, a single unpause will start the device playing again, and vice versa.

+   If you need to protect a few variables from race conditions with the audio callback, you should not pause the audio device as it will lead to dropouts in audio playback.
+Instead, use :func:`SDL_LockAudio`.

+   This function is a legacy means of pausing the audio device.
+Use :func:`SDL_PauseAudioDevice` instead.

+   :param bool pause_on: If True, the audio device will be paused, otherwise
+                         audio device will be unpaused.

 WAVE file format support
 ------------------------